TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-on-premises.md

 ### MongoDB / PostgreSQL

-Tyk Dashboard reuqires a persistent datastore for its operations.
+Tyk Dashboard requires a persistent datastore for its operations.
 By default MongoDB is used.
 From Tyk v4.0, we also support PostgreSQL.
 See [Database Options]({{< ref "tyk-dashboard/database-options.md" >}}) for a list of versions and drop-in replacements we support.

 ### Redis